 Hello and happy Monday to you.
 Have you adjusted to Daylight Savings Time?
 I am tired this morning.
 I think it takes me a week to recover!
 The other week I showed you my newest furniture makeover, a silver dresser that I had glazed, sanded and shined up with some metallic paint.
 In the photos of the dresser you might have noticed some new photos I hung up on the wall.
 The first wedding pictures I had printed and displayed ~ a year and a half later I’m so ashamed!
 But I got these frames at an estate sale and knew they would be prefect for my little corner.

-Our house is 112 years old and our walls are entirely made of plaster.
+Our house was built in 1900 and most of our walls are plaster.
 The hanging process is just a little bit different than drywall so I take some special steps to get items up and displayed.
 It’s not hard at all, here is a step-by-step how to hang items on plaster walls.

 First up, your supplies:

 Screws with anchors – this is the key, you don’t use nails

 If you are having two or more items a level helps too.

 Oh and one more important item ~ a picture of you looking fabulous!

 This was actually a photo from our “first look” on our wedding day.
 Hubs and I had our pictures taken before the ceremony because of the schedule – oh the scandal!
 It was a lot less nerve racking to do that let me tell you.
 This was when we met up in the salon at the hotel.
 I walked it and so this is the first time he sees me and we’re all looking at my dress, kind of like “this is it!” and so I said, “wait until you see the back” because it was this gorgeous lace up and I turned around and put my hand on my hip.